CloudVPS/networking-opencontrail/doc/source/installation/playbooks.rst

 * ``install_networking_bgpvpn_plugin`` is a boolean value.
 If set true, it will install the neutron_bgpvpn plugin.

-Next, there are variable useful if you want to enable integration with Device Manager.
-Note that playbooks don't onboard fabric.

-* ``dm_integration_enabled`` is boolean and when set true, DM integration will be enabled and encapsulation priority in vRouter set to required value.

 Last variables provide some useful options to configure VMs:

 * ``change_password`` is a boolean value.
 If set true, the password on